 She drew back her hand, and waited.
 The connection was still there.
 He watched her until his inner eyes closed.
 Then things were dark again, but for sounds and voices and worry in the air, and Rose’s hand on his chest, quickening his pulse.

-It wasn’t until he’d been sleeping later that he managed to fall back down of his own volition and look around.
+It wasn’t until he’d been sleeping later that he managed to fall back down of his own volition and not necessity, to look around.
 She was still there, always there, her back arched now, her eyes closed, lost in some dream he could half feel himself.
 She already knew about the distant shapes, the darkness falling around the dingy motel.

 She opened her eyes and stared up from the abyss.
 “Now?” they asked.

 Voices again, mostly one voice.
-Her eyes narrowed, her fingers clutching at the stones of their buried pit of unconsciousness.
+Her eyes narrowed, her fingers clutching at the broken stones of their buried pit of unconsciousness.

-He hesitated.
+But he hesitated.
 “Is there a chance?”

 “With those people?
-Only for me, never for you.”
+Only for me.
+Never for you.”